States unhappy with rollback of hands-off federal guidelines on pot laws

-(CNN)States that allow marijuana use reacted with frustration to Attorney General Jeff Sessions' rescinding of Obama-era guidelines that established a hands-off approach to their marijuana-friendly laws.
+(CNN)Several states that allow marijuana use reacted with frustration to Attorney General Jeff Sessions' rescinding of Obama-era guidelines that established a hands-off approach to their marijuana-friendly laws.

-Several states have decriminalized or legalized marijuana use, but it's still illegal under federal law.
+While a number of states have decriminalized or legalized marijuana use, it is still illegal under federal law.
 Among the Justice Department memos, the "Cole memo" in 2013 released a directive to federal prosecutors, adopting the non-interference policy.

 Federal prosecutors nationwide now will decide how to enforce federal marijuana laws in states where its use is legal.